 You finally reach your flat after a full day, and the last thing you want to do is to cook.
 So you order your food online, the same way you have done many times before.
 It arrives in plastic, with plastic condiment packets, and wrapped in a plastic bag.
 Your stomach is happy, you are happy, our planet… not necessarily.

 Disposable food packaging used traditionally in restaurants, fast food chains and in the catering industry is usually made of inexpensive polystyrene or plastic.
-Both materials are able to safely contain food for transportation, don’t grow mold or bacteria, and have reasonable insulating properties.
+Both materials are able to safely contain food for transportation, don’t grow mould or bacteria, and have reasonable insulating properties.
 On the other hand, take away food packaging is supposed to be cheap and single-use, therefore it’s produced in such way that reusability is out of the question, and the resources spent on manufacturing such packaging are not worth recovering.
 The same packaging is also impossible to degrade naturally and remains in the environment for generations.

 As a result, we have produced literal tonnes of the stuff, and we cannot get rid of it.
 In March, the European Parliament approved a new law within the framework of A European Strategy for Plastics in a Circular Economy which bans single-use plastic items such as plates, cutlery, straws, food containers and expanded polystyrene cups by 2021 in an effort to tackle plastic pollution globally.